nidhiharish26/Netflixclone-using-html-and-css/README.md

 * Lastly, the stylemedia.css file is for the reduced viewport width of the website homepage.
 * Few image files which was required to design the homepage.

-This clone is not responsive as it is designed using only HTML and CSS.
+This webpage is not responsive as it is designed using only HTML and CSS.
 Any suggestions, improvements or PRs would be appreciated!